Functionality of building isolated applications

-The process of building isolated application begins with the allow-list.
-The allow-list is a collection of apps that are eligible to take advantage of the faster workflow.
+The process of building isolated applications begins with the allow-list.
+The allow-list is a collection of applications that are eligible to take advantage of a faster CI pipeline.

-The allow-list lives in a JSON config file, and is separated into two parts:
+The allow-list lives in a JSON file in the

-Once an application or grouped applications are added to the allow-list, branches with changes exclusive to those applications will see a faster workflow.
+Once an application directory is added to the allow-list, branches with changes exclusive to those applications will see faster CI workflow runs.
 Branches that include changes from non-application code, or applications that aren’t on the allow-list, will perform a full build and all unit tests as usual.

 Application(s) on allow-list